Skip to content

 mail.add_x_header = Off Removes PHP header from emails.

-disable_functions = show_source, system, passthru, phpinfo, proc_open, allow_url_fopen, curl_exec Disables potentially harmful PHP functions.
+disable_functions = show_source, system, passthru, phpinfo, proc_open, allow_url_fopen Disables potentially harmful PHP functions.
 The following three functions have not been disabled, as this breaks Pihole v5.2: exec, shell_exec, popen.
+The curl_exec function hasn't been disabled, as this breaks Nextcloud.

 max_execution_time = 90 Sets the maximum time a script is allowed to run (in seconds).